apm1467/videocr/README.md

   Similarity threshold for subtitle lines.
 Neighbouring subtitles with larger [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) ratios than this threshold will be merged together.
 The default value is fine for most cases.

-  Make it closer to 0 if you get too few subtitle lines, or make it closer to 100 if you get too many duplicated subtitles.
+  Make it closer to 0 if you get too many duplicated subtitle lines, or make it closer to 100  if you get too few subtitle lines.

 - `use_fullframe`

-  By default, only the bottom half of each frame is used for OCR in order to reduce errors.
-You can explicitly make the algorithm handle the full frame.
+  By default, only the bottom half of each frame is used for OCR.
+You can explicitly use the full frame if your subtitles are not within the bottom half of each frame.